brevzin/brevzin.github.io/_posts/2020-11-14-tag-invoke.md

 1. Can we see what the interface is in code? ❌ Nope!
 From the user's perspective, there's no difference between these function templates and anything else in the standard library.
 1. Can you provide default implementations of functions? ✔️ Yep!
 The `begin`/`end` example here doesn't demonstrate this, but a different customization point would. `size(E)` can be defined as `end(E) - begin(E)` for all valid containers, while still allowing a user to override it.
 Similarly, `std::swap` has a default implementation that works fine for most types (if potentially less efficient than could be for some).
 So this part is fine.
 1. Can we opt in explicitly? ❌ Nope!
 You certainly have to explicitly provide `begin` and `end` overloads for your type to be a range, that much is true.
 But nowhere in your implementation of those functions is there any kind of annotation that you can provide that indicates _why_ you are writing these functions.
+The opt-in is only implicit.
 For `begin`/`end`, sure, everybody knows what Ranges are &mdash; but for less universally known interfaces, some kind of indication of what you are doing could only help.
 1. Is there protection against incorrect opt-in? ❌ Nope!
 What's stopping me from writing a `begin` for my type that returns `void`?
 Nothing.
 From the language's perspective, it's just another function (or function template) and those are certainly allowed to return `void`.
 1. Can we easily invoke the customized implementation? ❌ Nope!
 Writing `begin(E)` doesn't work for a lot of containers, `std::begin(E)` doesn't work for others.
 A more dangerous example is `std::swap(E, F)`, which probably compiles and works fine for lots of times but is a subtle performance trap if the type provides a customized implementation and that customized implementation is _not_ an overload in namespace `std`.
 Instead, you have to write `using std::swap; swap(E, F)` which while "easy" to write as far as code goes, would not qualify as "easy" to always remember to do given that the wrong one works.
 1. Can we easily verify the type implements an interface? ❌ I have to say no here.
 The "interface" doesn't even have a name in code, how would you check it?
 This isn't just me being pedantic - the only way to check this is to write a separate concept from the customization point.
 And this is kind of the point that I'm making - these are separate.